 These brownies scrap the refined sugar and use maple syrup instead, which means you can use less sweet stuff than is typically called for in a more traditional recipe.
 Maybe because we’re no longer living in North America I find I crave maple syrup even more than I always have: it’s a little tie to our home continent.
 And it’s also a wonderful addition to baked goods and granola.
 Though maple syrup is still sugar the fact that it’s high in magnesium, potassium, calcium, and zinc makes me feel good as I whisk it into cake batter (and it’s sweet, so in a substitute for white sugar I can reduce the amount of sweetener needed overall.
 This is also why I like to use honey in place of white sugar).
 And, of course, I do love the taste of maple syrup.

-This recipe is simple in premise and ingredients with a few small twists: brown the butter, use maple syrup, scatter a bit of salt over the batter before sliding it into the oven.
+This gluten free brownies with almond butter recipe is simple in premise and ingredients with a few small twists: brown the butter, use maple syrup, and scatter a bit of salt over the batter before sliding it into the oven.
 It’s solid, it’s reliable, it’s just the thing for a summer barbecue.
 If your summer happens to begin earlier this year, well, that’s just one more reason to bake a batch.

-Stir in the vanilla with a wooden spoon.
+- Stir in the vanilla with a wooden spoon.
 Add the eggs one at a time, stirring vigorously after each one.
 When the batter looks thick, shiny, and well blended, add the almond meal or spelt flour and stir well.
 Beat vigorously for 40 strokes.
 Spread batter evenly in the lined pan and smooth the top with a spatula.
-Sprinkle some additional salt over the top if you like.

-Lift up the ends of the parchment or foil liner, and transfer the brownies to a cutting board.
-Cut into 16 (or 25 squares). [/print_this]
+- Lift up the ends of the parchment or foil liner, and transfer the brownies to a cutting board.
+Cut into 16 squares.